TheCandidStartup/TheCandidStartup.github.io/_drafts/json-relational-database-grid-view.md

 FROM issue WHERE issue.project = '35e9' ORDER BY custom1, num;
 ```

 Of course, we don't have any index to support this query.
-The best the query planner can do is use the (project,num) index to retrieve all the issues for the project and then sort them.
+The best the query planner can do is use the (project,state,num) index to retrieve all the issues for the project and then sort them.

 ```
 Sort  (cost=8.18..8.18 rows=1 width=584)